openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 ## Community Support via Slack

 OpenEBS has a vibrant community that can help you get started.
-If you have further questions and want to learn more about OpenEBS, join [OpenEBS community on Kubernetes Slack](https://kubernetes.slack.com).
+If you have further questions and want to learn more about OpenEBS, join the [OpenEBS community on Kubernetes Slack](https://kubernetes.slack.com).
 If you are already signed up, head to our discussions at[#openebs](https://kubernetes.slack.com/messages/openebs/) channel.

 ## See Also